• Ntc

 TikTok banned in Nepal

-In the meantime, the Ministry of Communication, Information, and Technology (MoCIT) has released an official notice that shows the decision to ban TikTok in Nepal.
-The notice mentions that a meeting on Kartik 27 decided to close down the app in Nepal.
-It’s said that the decision was made to curb the content posted on the social media platform that has been “disrupting social harmony and affecting social environment.”
+Similarly, the Ministry of Communication, Information, and Technology (MoCIT) released a notice indicating the TikTok ban in Nepal.
+The notice mentions that a meeting on Monday, November 13 (Kartik 27, 2080) decided to close down the app.
+The government decided that the app was “disrupting social harmony and affecting the social environment.”

 MoCIT notice tiktok ban